Technical Test Analyst - IT-Online

 - You understand the systems you are testing.

-- You can program (Use Scala, JavaScript and UFT amongst others) or are interested in learning to program.
+- You can program (we use Scala, JavaScript and UFT amongst others) or are interested in learning to program.

 - You know how to write SQL.